UltiRequiem/UltiVim/README.md

 ## About

-I have used Vim for almost a year as my main editor and now I feel very comfortable using it, so it seemed like a good idea to share my configuration as it is well documented.
+I have used Neovim for almost a year as my main editor and now I feel very comfortable using it, so it seemed like a good idea to share my configuration as it is well documented.

+This configuration requires at least Neovim v0.5 to work, although I currently use Neovim v0.6.

 ## Mappings